singularityhub/sregistry/docs/_docs/plugins/README.md

  - Can register additional context processors by defining a tuple of complete paths to the relevant processors by specifying `CONTEXT_PROCESSORS` in its `__init.py__`
  - Must provide a documentation file and link in this README.

-Plugins are loaded when the plugin name is added to `PLUGINS_ENABLED` in `shub/settings/config.py`.
+Plugins are loaded when the plugin name is added to `PLUGINS_ENABLED` in `shub/settings/config.py` or `shub/settings/local.py`.
 A plugin mentioned here is added to `INSTALLED_APPS` at runtime, and any `AUTHENTICATION_BACKEND` and `CONTEXT_PROCESSORS` listed in the plugin `__init.py__` is merged into the project settings.